fanatics-live/analytics-elixir/README.md

 The library has a number of configuration options you can use to overwrite default values and behaviours

-- `config :segment, :sender_impl` Allows selection of a sender implementation.
-At the moment this defaults to `Segment.Analytics.Batcher` which will send all events in batch.
-Change this value to `Segment.Analytics.Sender` to have all messages sent immediately (asynchronously)
 - `config :segment, :max_batch_size` The maximum batch size of messages that will be sent to Segment at one time.
 Default value is 100.
 - `config :segment, :batch_every_ms` The time (in ms) between every batch request.
 Default value is 2000 (2 seconds)
 - `config :segment, :retry_attempts` The number of times to retry sending against the segment API.
 Default value is 3
 - `config :segment, :retry_expiry` The maximum time (in ms) spent retrying.
 Default value is 10000 (10 seconds)
 - `config :segment, :retry_start` The time (in ms) to start the first retry.
 Default value is 100
-- `config :segment, :send_to_http` If set to `false`, the library will override the Tesla Adapter implementation to only log segment calls to `debug` but not make any actual API calls.
-This can be useful if you want to switch off Segment for test or dev.
-Default value is true
 - `config :segment, :tesla, :adapter` This config option allows for overriding the HTTP Adapter for Tesla (which the library defaults to Hackney).This can be useful if you prefer something else, or want to mock the adapter for testing.
 - `config :segment, api_url: "https://self-hosted-segment-api.com/v1/"` The Segment-compatible API endpoint that will receive your events.
 Defaults to `https://api.segment.io/v1/`.
 This setting is only useful if you are using Segment's EU instance or a Segment-compatible alternative API like [Rudderstack](https://rudderstack.com/).

-## Usage in Phoenix

-This is how I add to a Phoenix project (may not be your preferred way)

-1. Add the following to deps section of your mix.exs: `{:segment, "~> 0.2.0"}`
-    and then `mix deps.get`
-2. Add a config variable for your write_key (you may want to make this load from ENV) ie.

-    ```elixir
-    config :segment,
-      write_key: "2iFFnRsCfi"
-    ```

-3. Start the Segment GenServer in the supervised children list.
-In `application.ex` add to the children list:

-    ```elixir
-    {Segment, Application.get_env(:segment, :write_key)}
-    ```

 ## Running tests

-There are not many tests at the moment. if you want to run live tests on your account you need to change the config in `test.exs` to `config :segment, :send_to_http, true` and then provide your key as an environment variable.
+There are not many tests at the moment. if you want to run live tests on your account you need to change the config in `test.exs` to `config :segment, :tesla, adapter: Tesla.Adapters.Hackney` and then provide your key as an environment variable.

 ```
 SEGMENT_KEY=yourkey mix test